enkidevs/curriculum/python/core/working-with-strings/three-ways-to-substitute-a-substring-of-a-string.md

 ### Update:

-4) There is a new and improved way of formatting strigs in Python called `f-strings`.
+4) There is a new and improved way of formatting strings in Python called `f-strings`.

 It is the easiest way to format strings and is done like so:
 ```python